 Both agreements provide for minimum annual rental payments to the Museum, with additional amounts due based on each vendor's revenue.
 The combined minimum rent due each year under these contracts is \$1,825,000.
-Total actual revenue realized was \$2,628,000 and \$2,301,000 for the years ended June 30, 2016 and 2015, respectively, which is included in ancillary services and other income.
+Total actual revenue realized was \$2,324,000 and \$2,628,000 for the years ended June 30, 2017 and 2016, respectively, which is included in ancillary services and other income.

 In 2014, the Museum entered into a contract with a movie studio to develop a large traveling exhibition.
 The agreement licenses the Museum to use intellectual property and custom-developed materials for a period of 10 years.
-The exhibit was hosted at the Museum for 6 months, and is scheduled to be rented to up to two institutions per year over the course of the license period, with the expectation that such rentals will cover the initial investment and generate additional revenue for future projects.
+Two copies of the exhibit are on tour nationally and internationally and are expected to be rented to 3-5 institutions per year over the course of the license period, with the expectation that such rentals will cover the initial investment and generate additional revenue for future projects.